 - Spayed females and neutered males are eligible to participate but females in season are not.

-- Dogs that are blind or deaf are not eligible to participate.
+- A dog that is blind is not eligible to participate.

 - No dog may compete if it is taped or bandaged or in any way has anything attached to it for medical purposes.